nholler3/sudoku/README.md

 - make it user interactive

 The first part of the project was creating the board and beginning to fill the list as needed following the rules of sudoku
+- Using a random number generator to fill the 2d list with random ints from 1-9
+- A row rule function to remove any duplicate numbers from the rows
+- Then figured out a way to generate the rows to only contain one of each number including 1-9